Calathea makoyana – How to Grow the Stunning Peacock Plant

 Native to Brazil, Calathea makoyana is a prayer plant with a penchant for the dramatic (both in visual style and behavior).

-So, of course it has that characteristic prayer plant leaf movement.
+So, of course, it has that characteristic prayer plant leaf movement.
 You’ll see the striking foliage change shape throughout the day as it opens and closes its leaves to the Sun.

 The ornate green leaves are contrasted beautifully by dark purple undersides – both contributing to the other quite fitting common name, “Cathedral Windows”.

-As per its tropical origins, the Peacock Plant insists on having home conditions as close to it’s native rainforest floor as possible.
+As per its tropical origins, the Peacock Plant insists on having home conditions as close to its native rainforest floor as possible.

 And, this diva will quickly let you know you if its not good enough…